 -

-- Ferry schedules: If you're venturing to the islands like Whidbey (Ebey's Landing), be sure to check Washington State Ferries schedules and potential wait times.
+- Check Ferry Schedules: If you plan to visit trails on the islands like Whidbey or Fidalgo, be sure to consult ferry schedules in advance to minimize wait times.